-The Centre for Vision, Speech, and Signal Processing (CVSSP) at the University of Surrey offers an enhanced PhD training programme to address the world’s demand for individuals with scientific expertise in AI and Machine Perception, as well as professional and cross-disciplinary skills required to develop and deploy future AI intelligent sensing technologies for modern life.
-We acknowledge, understand and embrace diversity.
+We offer an enhanced PhD training programme to address the world’s demand for individuals with scientific expertise in AI and machine perception, as well as professional and cross-disciplinary skills required to develop and deploy future AI intelligent sensing technologies for modern life.

-PhD at CVSSP
+Postgraduate research at CVSSP

-— There is no better time to join us!
+There is no better time to join us!

-Our vision is to engage PhD, post-doctoral and industry researchers in AI & machine perception across the UK in high-quality training and networking with industry to ensure that the UK leads the future development of this field.
+Our vision is to engage PhD, post-doctoral and industry researchers in AI and machine perception across the UK in high-quality training and networking with industry to ensure that the UK leads the future development of this field.

 - Individual research training to develop in- depth research experience and specific skills tailored for the individual and their personal career development plan

 - Opportunities for engagement with non-academic industry and user partners throughout the research programme incl. project design, training in industrial practice and industrial secondments.
 The learning objective is to ensure that all PhD researchers gain a cross-disciplinary understanding of both the fundamental science and real-world application of multi-sensory machine perception.